Alexander Lacey: Big Cat Trainer and Animal Lover

 “Masai doesn’t realize that he is actually bigger than I am,” notes Alex.
 “Just don’t ask a lion or tiger to do what you don’t think he or she will want to do.
 The minute you come to blows, they will win every time.
 Masai and the others don’t realize they can hurt me because they’ve never been given the opportunity.”

-Although Alexander Lacey is safe when he goes into the big cat enclosures (after all, he is the top cat in their eyes), no one else can get into a cage with the animals (or without his being in there, too).
+Although Alexander Lacey is safe when he goes into the big cat enclosures (after all, he is the top cat in their eyes), no one else can get into a cage with the animals.

 “I spend a lot of time with my cats; they know me and I know them.
 They respect my authority because they think I am the boss.
 But if you or anyone else were to go into that pen without me along side, they would see you off,” he says warningly.
 “That could mean ripping you to shreds or worse.”